Titus Sherlock: 2024

 Sherlock stepped up to Formula Regional machinery in 2024, making his international racing debut in the 2024 Formula Regional Oceania Championship, a winter series held in New Zealand.
 He contested the series full-time driving for Kiwi Motorsport with Patrick Woods-Toth, Jett Bowling and Jake Bonilla being his teammates.
 He had a difficult campaign, only getting a highest finish of eighth, which he achieved three times, alongside three retirements across the fifteen races.
 Sherlock finished the drivers championship in fourteenth with 105 points.

-For his main campaign of the season, he competed in the Formula Regional Americas Championship with Crosslink Kiwi Motorsport.
+For his main campaign of the season, Sherlock competed in the Formula Regional Americas Championship with Crosslink Kiwi Motorsport.
 The first round at NOLA Motorsports Park went well, coming fourth in the first and third race, he got his first pole position and win a round later at the non-championship races at Laguna Seca, getting the pole position in the first race but being unable to start and the race, and bagging a win at the second race.

-At the third round in Road America, he got his first championship podium in the first race with a second place and two wins the next two races, getting his first Formula Regional win that counted to the championship.
+At the third round in Road America, Sherlock got his first championship podium in the first race with a second place and two wins the next two races, getting his first Formula Regional win that counted to the championship.

-Sherlock struggled in the next two rounds, coming twelfth in the first race at Indianapolis Motor Speedway, then retiring in the second race but came 6th in the third race.
+Sherlock struggled in the next two rounds, coming twelfth in the first race at Indianapolis Motor Speedway, then retiring in the second race but came sixth in the third race.
 He would withdraw from the Mid-Ohio Sports Car Course races altogether but would bounce back at the New Jersey Motorsports Park, bagging another win then a second place before finishing off the round with an unfortunate retirement.

-He would bag two more second places at the only international and penultimate round of the series at Canadian Tire Motorsport Park.
+Sherlock would bag two more second places at the only international and penultimate round of the series at Canadian Tire Motorsport Park.
 At the final round of the championship at the Circuit of the Americas, he got a his first pole position, fastest lap and race win all in one race.
 Sherlock came sixth in the final race of his campaign and finished the championship fourth in the standings with 185 points.